1010jms/1010jms.github.io/projects/project-3.md

 summary: An Idle-style mobile game that is loosely based on the game "Ragnarok Online."
 ---

+An Idle-style mobile game that is loosely based on the game "Ragnarok Online."
 # <img class="ui image" src="{{ site.baseurl }}/images/cotton-header.png">

 # Cotton is a horror-esque text-based adventure game I developed using the functions and macros built from The Wizard's Game in [Conrad Barski's Land of Lisp](http://landoflisp.com/).
 Slightly more interesting and convoluted!
 (It is not that scary.)